 If you’re suffering a large swarm of flies in the house, save yourself the cardio of whipping your flyswatter about and first see if you can get the majority of them to leave willingly.
 Insects are attracted to light, so start by darkening the room they’re in.
 Shut the blinds and drapes, and leave a small opening at the door.
 A number of your pesky houseguests will probably buzz toward the light and find their way out, leaving you with a smaller crowd.

 Once you’ve worked through your prevention tactics, take down the flies that remain with the usual suspects: a good old-fashioned flyswatter or a rolled-up newspaper.
 Because a fly has almost 360-degree vision, it’s best to approach from behind and hover just above before making a final decisive and deadly flick.
 Pink flyswatters are certainly pretty for hanging up when the job’s done, but neutral colors are less obvious and better for stealth.
-To aid your efforts, you can hang flypaper—store-bought or homemade—to trap flies, and then discard and replace it when full.
-If you’re lucky, the bug might land on it while trying to escape your swipes.
+To aid your efforts, you can also hang good old-fashioned flypaper (like this).
+If you’re lucky, bugs may land on the paper while trying to escape your swipes.

 If you have good eyesight and reflexes, you can vacuum them right out of the air mid-flight, but it’s easier to hover a few inches in front of them for 10 to 20 seconds (just as you would with a swatter) and then swoop in to nab them.
 Attempt this method only if your vacuum has a bag, and dispose of it immediately so they don’t find their way back out and into your home.

 Flies don’t care for smoke, so burning a few citronella candles while you’re outdoors can discourage them.
-Indoors, use plants and essentials oils with odors that repel.
+Indoors, use plants and essentials oils with odors that repel critters.
 Mint, lavender, and basil are all worthy houseplants to place in your windowsill.
 And a few drops of lavender or eucalyptus oil in a spray bottle full of water can be a first defense if sprayed around the frames of doors and windows, though you’ll need to reapply often.